Want to be tax-efficient but don’t know where to start?

 Invest tax-efficiently to make the most of your money

-Important information - please keep in mind that the value of investments can go down as well as up, so you may get back less than you invest.
+Important information - investment values can go down as well as up, so you may get back less than you invest.
+SIPP/ISA eligibility and tax treatment depends on individual circumstances and tax rules may change.

 People rarely invest to make money for money’s sake.
 They invest for what matters to them.
 If this strikes a chord, you’ll want to make the most of whatever money you're putting aside - be it for yourself, your retirement or your children.
 An effective way to do this is to use your valuable tax allowances.

 But what is a tax allowance?
 Most people get a personal allowance - an amount of income you don't have to pay tax on.
 Any income above this is taxed at your income tax rate.
 You also have tax-free allowances for things like savings interest, dividend income and capital gains.
 An Individual Savings Account (ISA) is a tax-exempt account - as long as you don’t contribute more than its annual allowance allows.
-Self-Invested Personal Pension (SIPP) contributions are eligible for tax relief within pension allowances.
+Self-Invested Personal Pension (SIPP) contributions may be eligible for tax relief.

 Your personal allowance is the amount of income you can earn before you pay tax.